chili-publish/grafx-documentation/docs/CHILI_GraFx/concepts/renders.md

----
-tags:
-  - unfinished
----

 # Renders

-A render is a measurement of the usage of the CHILI GraFx platform.
+A render is a measurement for the usage on the CHILI GraFx platform.

 ## Local vs Server